EffectOrientedProgramming/book/Chapters/08_Reliability.md

         if (duration > 1.second)
           contractBreaches.update(_ + 1).run

-    // TODO: explain the reason for the silly List of ()
+    // TODO: explain the reason for silly List of ()
-    //       talk about how it'd be nice to have a ZIO operator for repeatNPar
+    //       talk about how it'd be nice to have a
+    //       ZIO operator for repeatNPar
     //       happy birthday bill
     ZIO
       .foreachPar(List.fill(50_000)(())):
-        _ =>
+        _ => request
-          request
       .run

     contractBreaches